-For a trip where you can admire sensations sunsets and an impressive underwater volcano, you should visit Santorini.
-This is one of the most romantic Greek islands on account of the spectacular views, meaning that it is sometimes referred to as the honeymoon capital of the Mediterranean.
-Couples looking for a romantic getaway should definitely consider visiting Santorini.
+For a trip where you can admire sensations sunsets and an impressive underwater volcano, you should visit Santorini, the honeymoon capital of the Mediterranean.

-On the other hand, Crete is the best place to go if you really want to immerse yourself in the Ancient Greek culture.
+On the other hand, Crete is the best place to go if you really want to immerse yourself in ancient Greek culture.
 To see some authentic artefacts, you should be sure to check out the Archaeology Museum of Heraklion, which is currently home to many of the finds from the excavations at Knossos.
-Knossos was at the heart of the Minoan civilisation and these excavations are among the most famous and significant in Greece.
-If you love hiking and sunbathing on secluded coves, Crete will also be a hit, with some of the best beaches being Preveli, Potamos, and Elafonissi.
+If you love hiking and sunbathing on secluded coves, hike along the trails which feature some of Crete’s best beaches like Preveli, Potamos and Elafonissi.

-For the best beaches in the Mediterranean, Zakynthos should be your destination.
-Some of the beaches, including Shipwreck beach, are only accessible by boat, meaning that it is a great place to avoid the crowds, in spite of its popularity.
-It is named after the shipwreck that lies in its centre and creates great photo opportunities for your instagram.
+If you want a beach holiday, visit Zakynthos, home to some of the best beaches in Europe.
+Some of the beaches, including Shipwreck beach, are only accessible by boat, meaning that it is a great place to avoid crowds, in spite of its popularity.

 If you’re a bit of a party animal, head on over to Mykonos.
-While there is still plenty to see here in terms of natural beauty, Mykonos is known mostly for being full of beach clubs with lively dance music playing throughout most of the day.
+While there is still plenty to see here in terms of natural beauty, Mykonos is known mostly for being full of beach clubs and a vibrant nightlife!

+The sailing season in Greece generally lasts from May to October with mild weather and little to no precipitation, making for perfect sailing conditions.
 Most people prefer to set sail on a Greek yacht charter in July and August on account of the ideal water and air temperatures.
-However, the Meltemi winds are also strongest in these months and can increase the risk of seasickness.
+However, the Meltemi winds are also strongest during this time, and the sway of the waves can increase the risk of seasickness.
 These winds also have a tendency to be unpredictable, making a skipper necessary as they will be able to pull into a sheltered bay if the winds pick up too much, without any trouble.
-If you’re not a fan of the heat, though, we would recommend sailing during May and September.
-During these months, not only will you avoid the worst of the summer heat, but you will also manage to avoid the crowds of tourists.
+For slightly cooler temperatures and cheaper prices, we recommend avoiding the high season.
+Instead, consider visiting Greece during the tail ends of the sailing season such as May or September.
+You’ll avoid heat and crowds and even manage to save a bit of money!

 Find a boat (engine or sails) in our top destinations